-The series of golden colored $1 coins honoring the contributions and accomplishments of Native Americans entered its seventh year.
-The latest annually rotating reverse design featured the Mohawk high ironworkers, the builders of New York City and other skylines.
+The series of golden colored $1 coins honoring the contributions and accomplishments of Native Americans entered its seventh year with the 2015 Sacagawea (Native American) Dollar (Buy on eBay).
+The latest annually rotating reverse design featured the Mohawk Ironworkers, the builders of New York City and other skylines.

 The obverse featured the depiction of Sacagawea and child designed by Glenna Goodacre.
 This image had been used for the Sacagawea Dollar series from 2000 to 2008 and the retitled Native American Dollar series from 2009 onwards.

-Reprising the product offering created in the previous year, on August 24 the United States Mint offered the 2015 American $1 Coin & Currency Set.
-This product included one 2015 Native American Dollar with an enhanced uncirculated finish struck at the West Point Mint and bearing the “W” mint mark.
+Reprising the product offering created in the previous year, on August 24 the U.S. Mint offered the 2015 American $1 Coin & Currency Set.
+This product included one 2015 Native American Dollar with an Enhanced Uncirculated finish struck at the West Point Mint and bearing the “W” mint mark.
 The set also included one $1 series 2013 note from the Federal Reserve Bank of New York.
 The serial number of the notes began with the digits “911” in honor of the Mohawk Ironworkers’ recovery efforts following the collapse of the World Trade Center twin towers following the attacks on September 11, 2001.
 These sets were limited to a production of 90,000 units.

 2015 Sacagawea (Native American) Dollar Mintages